Death (metal band): Early history (1983–1985)

-Record deal and Scream Bloody Gore (1986-1987)
+Record deal and Scream Bloody Gore (1986–1987)

 Schuldiner and Reifert recorded the Mutilation demo in April 1986, which led to a deal with Combat Records.
-That summer, they began recording their first album, which was abandoned and written off as a mistake after Combat was not satisfied with the recording, which Reifert blamed on the studio engineers.
+That summer, they began recording their first album, which was abandoned and written off as a mistake after Combat was unsatisfied with the recording, which Reifert blamed on the studio engineers.
 In November 1986, the band was sent to Los Angeles to re-record the album at The Music Grinder with Randy Burns, which the band felt optimistic about due to his work on Possessed's Seven Churches.
-The basic tracks were recorded in a couple of days, while the bass, lead guitars and vocals were recorded by Schuldiner at Rock Steady Studios, which was also in L.A.
+The basic tracks were recorded in a couple of days, while Schuldiner recorded the bass, lead guitars and vocals at Rock Steady Studios, also in L.A.

-Scream Bloody Gore was released in 1987, widely considered a genre template for death metal.
+Scream Bloody Gore was released in 1987 and is considered a genre template for death metal.
 The band briefly had a second guitar player, John Hand, but he did not appear on the album (though his photo did).
-Schuldiner and Reifert recruited Steve Di Giorgio of Sadus and rehearsed in Concord for live shows, which never took place as Schuldiner decided to move back to Florida.
-Reifert had chosen to remain in California, where he went on to form Autopsy.
-Once back in Florida, Schuldiner teamed up with former bandmate Rick Rozz and two members of Rozz's band Massacre, Terry Butler and Bill Andrews.
+Schuldiner and Reifert recruited Steve Di Giorgio of Sadus and rehearsed in Concord for live shows, which never took place as Schuldiner moved back to Florida.
+Reifert remained in California, where he formed Autopsy.
+Back in Florida, Schuldiner teamed up with former bandmate Rick Rozz and two members of Rozz's band Massacre, Terry Butler and Bill Andrews.

 Mid-era: Leprosy, Spiritual Healing and Human (1988–1992)

 In 1988, that line-up recorded Leprosy.
-After much touring in support of the album, including a quick and ill-planned tour of Europe, Rick Rozz was fired in 1989.
-After a tour of Mexico featuring guitarist Paul Masvidal (later to re-emerge in the Death lineup), a replacement was found in James Murphy, with whom the third album Spiritual Healing was recorded in Tampa in the summer of 1989.
+After much touring in support of the album, including a quick and ill-planned tour of Europe, Rozz was fired in 1989.
+After a tour of Mexico featuring guitarist Paul Masvidal (later to re-emerge in the Death lineup), a replacement was found in James Murphy, with whom they recorded their third album, Spiritual Healing, in Tampa in the summer of 1989.
 Murphy left the band relatively quickly.
-By this time Schuldiner abandoned the "gore" lyrical theme for more social critique and melody was added to the band's sound.
+By this time, Schuldiner abandoned the "gore" lyrical theme for more social critique.
+Melody was added to the band's sound.

 Chuck Schuldiner in an interview in 1991, about youth, money, record labels and death.

-In 1990, on the eve of a European tour, Schuldiner decided against traveling, claiming at the last minute that he felt the tour was not adequately organized (and citing the group's previous disorganized European tour in 1988) as well as having some personal problems.
-Andrews and Butler continued with the tour of Europe as 'Death' to fulfill the band's contractual obligations, and recruited roadies Walter Trachsler and Louie Carrisalez to replace Schuldiner on guitar and vocals, respectively.
-Schuldiner reacted with shock and disgust, and pursued legal action against Butler and Andrews.
+In 1990, on the eve of a European tour, Schuldiner decided against traveling, claiming at the last minute that he felt the tour was not adequately organized (and citing the group's previous disorganized European tour in 1988) as well as having personal problems.
+Andrews and Butler continued with the tour of Europe as Death to fulfill the band's contractual obligations, and recruited roadies Walter Trachsler and Louie Carrisalez to replace Schuldiner on guitar and vocals, respectively.
+Schuldiner was shocked and disgusted, and pursued legal action against Butler and Andrews.